RachWalm/VolunteerVillage/TESTING.md

 |Delete|When complete moves you to index|Yes||
 |message|generates update message at top of screen for 2.5 seconds when deleted|Yes||

+Unlike with the volunteer delete which completely removes the user this one is intended to just remove the personal details.
+This did leave the role and login details intact.

 #### Flash messages